 Both the BMO InvestorLine’s robo advisor and Questrade’s robo advisor require a $1,000 minimum investment to start investing.

 However, the BMO SmartFolio has relatively higher fees and MER than Questwealth Portfolios.
-The same applies to the BMO InvestorLine Self-directed platform which charges a flat $9.95 fee per trade compared to Questrade’s 1 cent fee per share (minimum of $4.95).
+The same applies to the BMO InvestorLine Self-directed platform which charges a flat $9.95 fee per trade compared to Questrade’s fees that range from 0.20% to 0.25%.

 While Questrade allows you to buy unlimited ETFs for free, the BMO InvestorLine allows you to trade over 80 ETFs without commissions.